 In all states in the United States, including Alabama, foreclosure by judicial sale is an option.
 This allows the sale to be done under the supervision of a court, to ensure that the bank makes a good faith effort to get a fair price, and that the proceeds above and beyond the balance of the mortgage (if there are any) go back to the debtor.
 In various states, mortgages which have not been refinanced are "non-recourse loans."
 This means that, in the event of default, the bank can take ownership of the house and sell it; but if the sale price happens to be less than the balance of the mortgage, the lender cannot go after the debtor for the remainder.
 Because of this, some people have found that their best option is to simply walk away from the home if the mortgage is more than the house is worth.
-You should talk with a Fairhope, Alabama lawyer to see if this state is one of them.
+You should talk with a Fairhope, Alabama Lawyer to see if this state is one of them.

 How Can I Avoid Foreclosure in Alabama?

 First, and most importantly, you should not dismiss the issue.
-Failing to respond to foreclosure calls from your lender will not make a issue go away.
+Failing to respond to foreclosure calls from your lender will not make an issue go away.
 You should stay in touch, and be forthright with, your creditor as much as possible.
 One should remember that banks usually don't want to take your house in Fairhope.
 They issued your mortgage expecting to earn a profit on the interest.
 Taking possession of, and selling, your house is a last resort for them.
 Therefore, if you are forthright with them about your financial situation, they are likely to make reasonable accommodations to keep you from defaulting.

 If you can't work anything out with your lender, or have become totally unable to make any mortgage payments, a "short sale" might be a good option.
 This allows you to sell your house for whatever price it can get, and hand the proceeds over to the lender.
 If the sale price is less than the balance of the loan, the rest of the debt may be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.